We're in This Together (Nine Inch Nails song): Background

 According to The Fragile contributor Keith Hillebrandt, "the whole song started from something [Reznor] actually played at the end of another track ... he wrote it up into an entirely new song".

-The lyrics seem to be inspired by David Bowie's song "‘Heroes’" from the same-named 1977 album, such as with the line "You're the queen and I'm the king" and describing two people trying to fight against an ominous and seemingly unstoppable force.
+The lyrics seem to be inspired by David Bowie's song "Heroes" from the same-named 1977 album, such as with the line "You're the queen and I'm the king" and describing two people trying to fight against an ominous and seemingly unstoppable force.
 Bowie, who is recognized as one of Reznor's greatest influences, is given a special thanks credit in the liner notes of The Fragile.

 MTV's Gil Kaufman described the song as "a seven-minute-plus cathartic pop song with somewhat hopeful lyrics over a plodding hip-hop beat, walls of distorted guitars and an eerie slasher-film cricket sound".

 Both "10 Miles High" and "The New Flesh" originally appeared on the vinyl version of The Fragile.

 The song was featured in the first official teaser trailer for Marvel Studios film The Avengers.

 The song peaked at #21 on the US Mainstream Rock Billboard.
 Despite being one of the band's most popular songs, the band has only played it live five times, all during the Performance 2007 Tour.

 Music video

 The song's music video was directed by Mark Pellington and released on August 27, 1999.
 An extended version of the video has since surfaced.
 Trent Reznor and a large group of black-clothed men are seen running down empty streets, onto a train, and into a field.
 There are also shots of several elderly people, and a brief scene with a young woman.

-The video was filmed in Guadalajara and in the dry lake of Sayula.
+The video was filmed in Guadalajara, Jalisco, Mexico and in the dry lake of Sayula.

 Release and reception

 "We're in This Together" was released on a three-part single, which was only available in Europe and Japan; it was not released in the United States.
 Two radio promos (the first with the album mix and radio edit of the song, the second with just a unique short edit of the song) were released in America as Halo 15 as well.

-AllMusic critic Christian Huey has reviewed the single release, describing the title track as a "strong song" and "different turn for him emotionally" while stating that "this adrenaline-infused, white noise territory was mined to even better effect on "Wish."
+AllMusic critic Christian Huey has reviewed the single release, describing the title track as a "strong song" and "different turn for [Reznor] emotionally" while stating that "this adrenaline-infused, white noise territory was mined to even better effect on "Wish."
 Huey also criticized the three part single release, particularly referring to the orange disk as "the least substantial and the most redundant of the bunch" and "a tired repackaging of material."
 Spin reviewer Ann Powers referred to the song as "a sweet pop tune encased within the armor of industrial rock."

-The track was listed as number 19 on Spin's list of "The 69 Best Alternative Rock Songs of 1999."
-Critic Christopher R. Weingarten has stated: "Though the anthemic chorus borders on “hit single,” the song still grinds with crunchy noise, whining guitars and a trash-can-sounding snare drum."
+The track was listed as number 19 on Spin's list of the 69 Best Alternative Rock Songs of 1999.
+Critic Christopher R. Weingarten has stated: "Though the anthemic chorus borders on 'hit single,' the song still grinds with crunchy noise, whining guitars and a trash-can-sounding snare drum."